 Pearls: The Classic

 Black, pink, white and cream.
 Round, pear, oval and irregular.
 Earrings, necklaces, collars, pins and bracelet.
-Pearls come in many shapes, sizes and colors, and are used in all types of classic and trendy jewelry.
+Pearls come in many shapes, sizes and colours, and are used in all types of classic and trendy jewelry.
 One thing is for sure: they make for gorgeous jewelry and never go out of style.
 Oops, I guess that's two things.

 We've got a lot to cover, so use these links to jump straight to the info you're looking for: